 Achieving HIPAA Compliance Requires a Comprehensive Cyber Strategy

-Keeping up with the Health Insurance Portability and Accountability Act (HIPAA) is a complex, ongoing process.
-Even so, once achieved, compliance is not enough to ensure the security of your organization’s networks.
+Keeping up with healthcare security and meeting requirements of the Health Insurance Portability and Accountability Act (HIPAA) is a complex, ongoing process.
+Even so, once achieved, compliance is not enough to ensure the security of your network.
 Organizations benefit from expert, third-party assistance in developing, implementing, and managing an information security program to address HIPAA requirements and the broader cyber risks to healthcare providers.

-Delta Risk can be an objective evaluator and advisor to test your HIPAA compliance program against regulatory requirements.
+Delta Risk can be an objective advisor to test your HIPAA compliance program against regulatory requirements.
 Our team of certified security professionals has in-depth knowledge of the unique challenges healthcare organizations face.
-We deliver a full complement of services to help you address your information security program, manage your technical security needs, and cope with the effects of a breach, if necessary.
+We deliver a full suite of professional services to help you address your information security program, manage your technical security needs, and cope with the effects of a breach, if necessary.

 - HIPAA Program Assessment